Searching ...

 Ohio State University aerial view

-The Ohio State University is the nation’s third-largest student population and ranks no. 49 of the 443 nationally ranked colleges by US News and World.
-Its top-ranked programs were engineering, finance, accounting, nursing, and marketing.
+The Ohio State University in Columbus has the nation’s third-largest student population.
+It ranked no. 43 of the 443 nationally ranked colleges by US News and World.
+The top-ranked academic programs were engineering, finance, accounting, nursing, and marketing.
+The Ohio State University’s expansive presence makes Columbus a college town, and it has an avid fan base for its college sports programs, particularly its football team.

-The private Case Western Reserve in Cleveland ranked even higher, at no. 44.
-Nursing, biomedical engineering, health law, and social work programs were among the top-ranked.
+The private Case Western Reserve in Cleveland ranked at no. 53, but has placed higher in different years.
+Nursing, biomedical engineering, health law, and social work programs were among the top courses of study.
+Its robust social life includes over 200 student organizations and DIII athletics.

-But Ohio has a wealth of other public and private universities, like Miami University of Oxford, at no. 105, and the nation’s no. 31 liberal arts college Kenyon College, and the historic Oberlin College and Conservatory.
+But Ohio has a wealth of other public and private universities, like Miami University of Oxford, tied at no. 133 with the University of Dayton, the nation’s no. 31 liberal arts college, Kenyon College, and the historic Oberlin College and Conservatory.
+Its University of Cincinnati and Ohio University were also in the top 200 colleges nationally.
+It’s all a testament to the high-quality educational experience available in Ohio.

 Housing won’t break the bank

-According to the 2022 data, Ohio’s real estate market was experiencing a trend similar to the rest of the country, with a decrease in inventory and sales activity but an increase in median prices.
-The state saw a 3.2% increase in year-over-year price appreciation, resulting in an average sales price of $234,794.
-Compared to the national average sales price of $400,000 during the same period, Ohio is considered a relatively affordable state for homebuyers.
+According to the 2023 data, Ohio’s real estate market was experiencing a trend similar to the rest of the country, with slower sales activity but an increase in median housing prices.
+The state saw a 5.1% increase in year-over-year price appreciation, resulting in an average sales price of $272,646.
+Compared to the national average home price of $400,000 during the same period, Ohio remains a relatively affordable state for homebuyers.

-As of January 2022, the Ohio Association of Realtors® reported that residential pricing in ten of the 15 markets they track had either increased or remained the same.
-The areas with the highest pricing growth were the Firelands and Scioto Valley, while Columbus had the highest average sales price.
+As of January 2023, the Ohio Association of Realtors® reported that residential pricing in all 15 larger markets they track had either increased or remained the same.
+The areas with the highest pricing growth were Ashland and Greater Portsmouth, while Columbus continued reporting the highest average sales price.

 Property taxes are up there

 Ohio property taxes are due twice a year.
-All residential real estate is taxed at 100% of property value, with the county, city, and school districts setting the millage rates.
+All residential real estate is taxed at 100% of its value.
+The county, city, and school districts set the millage rates.
+The 2023 average effective tax rate was 1.41% statewide.

 State taxes are high